bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 The other command you can run is `cypress run`.

-`cypress run` runs an automated browser test in the terminal.
-It is meant for things like CI environments that cannot open up a browser.
+`cypress run` runs a headless browser which outputs testing progress to the terminal.
+It is meant for things like CI environments that cannot open up a headed browser.
 To run this command simply type the following in your project:

 ```bash